 Kent County Water Authority wells are located between Mishnock Road and Nooseneck Hill Road, spanning the border of Coventy and West Greenwich.
-Not only are the existing wells important to this area, the future water supply of the Kent County Water Authority is proposed to come from the Mishnock Aquifer area.
-The Water Authority's most recent land purchases in the area assures well-head protection and the development of future water supplies.
+Not only are the existing wells important to

+The protection and continued use of the Mishnock area groundwater resource is vital to the future drinking water resources for you, your family and neighbors. this area, the future water supply of the Kent County Water Authority is proposed to come from the Mishnock Aquifer area.
+The Water Authority's most recent land purchases in the area assures This rich groundwater resource is located under and around the surface water of Lake Mishnock itself, in the Pawtuxet watershed in the town of West Greenwich and part of Coventry.

+well-head protection and the development of future water supplies.
 The groundwater quality in the area is excellent, requiring little to no water treatment.